wanderdust/SU/eot/readme.md

 `pip install -r requirements.txt`

-If you have any problems with the library pyaudio, used for speech recognition, try to run:
+(Optional) If you have any problems while installing the library pyaudio, used for speech recognition, try to run:

 `conda install nwani::portaudio nwani::pyaudio`